Sugar Bounces Back on Hopes for End to U.S.-Mexico Trade Dispute

-Sugar prices on Monday rebounded from an eight-session drop to their lowest settlement in 15 months, buoyed by expectations that the U.S. and Mexico would soon reach an agreement on sugar exports.
+Sugar prices on Monday rebounded from an eight-session drop, buoyed by expectations that the U.S. and Mexico would soon reach an agreement on sugar exports.

 Continue Reading Below

-Raw sugar futures for July delivery advanced 1.6% to 13.96 cents a pound on the ICE Futures U.S. exchange.
-The July contract was down every single session since May 23, and it lost 8.7% just over last week.
+Raw sugar futures for July delivery advanced 1.1% to settle at 13.96 cents a pound on the ICE Futures U.S. exchange.
+The July contract was down every single session since May 23, and it lost 8.7% just over last week, reaching their lowest settlement in 15 months.

 "After losing so many days, it doesn't take much to spark some short-covering," said Michael McDougall, director of commodities agency at Societe Generale S.A.